tthatyuwen/Peace-Speech-Project-Git/README.md

   ##### Work Summary
         1. Modify pipeline for tweet processing: Complete regex table for removing country names; Expand contractions in tweets; Convert emoji to text; Apply lemmatization
         2. Apply TfIdf to find the top 200 most unique words in each country
+        3. Used average sentiment score and fractions of positive/negative tweets to predict peacefulness
   ##### Future work
         1. Repeat the process for a bigger sample of tweets
         2. Create model for peace/non-peace prediction